 Knee replacement, hip replacement, shoulder replacement, ankle replacement, elbow replacement

 This content provides general information for travellers who may have a pre-existing medical condition.
 All pre-existing medical conditions will need to be declared when applying for travel insurance and are taken into account on an individual basis when quoting for your policy.
-You can find more information on our pre-existing medical travel insurance pages or by calling our team on 01403 788510.

 Pre-Existing Medical Condition: Any past, current or reoccurring medical condition which has been diagnosed, investigated or treated at any time prior to travel, even if this condition is considered to be stable and under control.